Last updated on February 11th, 2023 at 03:27 pm

 Your first step is to calculate your maintenance calories, which is based on your sex, age, height, weight, and levels of physically activity.

 Then you simply choose your training goal and eat accordingly.

-In reality, you’ll want to perform 3-4 exercises for a total of 15-20 sets over the course of a week.
+- A great aim for glute training would be to perform 3-4 exercises for a total of 15-20 sets over the course of a week.

 - If you wish to focus on growing your glutes it makes sense to train them more than once a week.

 - Effective glute workouts will ensure you hit all 3 planes of motion, i.e. vertical, horizontal, and rotational, etc.

 - Rest, recovery, and nutrition is just as important as your training when it comes to producing great glutes.